1985 NCAA Division I men's basketball championship game: Aftermath and legacy

-After several conference used a shot clock for regular season games during the previous three seasons, the NCAA instituted a 45-second clock for the 1985-86 season.
-The clock was reduced to 35 seconds in 1993-94 and 30 in 2015-16.
+A rule change in college basketball left teams unable to replicate Villanova's ball control strategy from the 1985 national championship game.
+After several conferences used a shot clock during the previous few seasons, the NCAA instituted a 45-second clock for the 1985–86 season.
+The clock was reduced to 35 seconds in 1993–94 and 30 in 2015–16.

 The Wildcats lost multiple assistant coaches to other college positions in the years following the 1985 NCAA championship game.
 In the seven seasons Massimino spent as head coach at Villanova before leaving the program after the 1991–92 season, the team made it to the regional semifinals of the NCAA Tournament only once.
-The Wildcats did not return to the Final Four until 2009, and did not reach the championship game again until 2016, when they won to become NCAA champions for the second time.
-Villanova added a third championship two years later.
+The Wildcats did not return to the Final Four until 2009, and did not reach the championship game again until 2016, when they defeated North Carolina to end a 31-year championship drought.
+Villanova added a third championship two years later against Michigan.

 The 1985–86 Georgetown team had an overall record of 24–8, and were eliminated in the second round of the 1986 NCAA Tournament by Michigan State.
-Georgetown's lone Final Four appearance since 1985 came in 2007, when the Hoyas were coached by Thompson's son, John Thompson III.
+Georgetown's lone Final Four appearance since 1985 came in 2007, when they lost to Ohio State.
+The Hoyas were coached by Thompson's son, John Thompson III during their 2007 Final Four run.

 The 1985 NCAA Tournament championship has been described as one of the biggest upsets in the tournament's history by numerous writers, including Jack Carey of USA Today and Matt Bonesteel of The Washington Post.
 As of 2021, the 1984–85 Villanova team is the lowest-seeded NCAA championship squad.